Classical Guitar

 But the benefits of learning classical guitar extend beyond mastering the instrument.
 It can offer personal, professional, and emotional benefits on a daily basis.

-It’s important to note that just because a composer is labeled as “great” or “famous” or “popular”, this doesn’t mean that their music is in any way superior to other composers.
+Just because a composer is labeled as “great” or “famous” or “popular”, this doesn’t mean that their music is in any way superior to other composers.
 In fact, comparing art forms in this way is generally a mute point.

 However, if you’re new to classical guitar or interested in learning more about the repertoire and history, it’s important to have a starting point for reference.
 While not all-encompassing, I hope you find this list of composers helpful for discovering some of the most prominent and beloved music in the classical guitar repertoire: